 If you go cosmos viewing, you’ll understand why this language is used.
 You are sure to be surrounded by such emotions.

-Here are the 2 best spots you can cosmos flowers near the Tokyo area.
+Here are the best spots you can cosmos flowers near Tokyo and a stunning Mount Fuji location.
 During the autumn season, how about taking your phone or camera with you to take some photos?

-If you go to Showa Kinen Park, you can experience first hand the beauty of cosmos fields.
+If you go to Showa Kinen Park, you can experience first-hand the beauty of cosmos fields.
 This is the largest collection of cosmos flowers in Tokyo.
-They do have special free entrance days but unfortunately, they are usually in October so don’t forget next year to check it out in advance!
+They do have special free entrance days, usually in October, so don’t forget to check in advance!
 You may also be lucky enough to see rare yellow cosmos at this park.

 Name of the spot: Showa Kinen Park